 As DTI teams grow across agencies, how will DTI ensure all teams are applying the same standards?

 Lifecycle consistency is extremely important to develop.
-DTI requires all staff to work within our standards and policies.
-If new or improved standards are required, the Governance groups will develop, approve, and enforce the standards.
+DTI requires all staff to work within our standards and policies, which align with ITIL practices for IT service management.
+If new or improved standards are required, the Governance groups will identify/develop, approve, and enforce the standards.

 Will current ITC’d agencies’ DTI employees have first opportunity to transition from Merit to Exempt?